Fox News, Obama Bound by Brotherly Love

 Relations between Sen. Barack Obama and Fox News Channel haven't exactly been warm since the Illinois Democrat began his presidential campaign.

 A year ago, the cable-news leader pounced on a scurrilous report (since debunked) that Obama attended a radical Islamist madrassa as a child.
-Later he joined fellow Democrats in boycotting a Fox-sponsored debate.
+Although the senator later shrugged off an Obama/Osama joke made by Fox News chief Roger Ailes, he joined fellow Democrats in boycotting a Fox-sponsored debate.

-David Rhodes, Fox News’ vice president of news, is the older brother of Ben Rhodes, one of the speechwriters responsible for Obama’s orotund oratory.
+David Rhodes, Fox News' senior VP of newsgathering, is the older brother of Ben Rhodes, one of the speechwriters responsible for Obama's orotund oratory.

 David, 34, who has been with Fox News since its 1996 inception, is responsible for the network's news coverage.
 But while some will no doubt look for evidence of punches pulled—or redoubled, as it were—in Fox's Obama coverage, David says brother Ben is discreet.